-- It's a fabric made up of horizontal and vertical stripes in different colours, on a coloured background
+- It's a piece of woven cloth made up of horizontal and vertical stripes in different colours, on a coloured background

 - Originally, clanspeople used local plants, mosses and berries to dye the wool

-A kilt is a piece of tartan, worn around the waist, however, a "proper" kilt is usually accompanied by:
+Historically known as the feileadh-mòr in Gaelic (pronounced philamore), a kilt is a piece of tartan, worn around the waist, however, a 'proper' kilt is usually accompanied by:

-- A sporran - a small bag worn around the waist, over the kilt.
+- Sporran - a small bag worn around the waist, over the kilt.
 Sporran is the Gaelic word for purse

-- A kilt pin - a heavy pin affixed to the outer flap of the kilt
+- Kilt pin - a heavy pin affixed to the outer flap of the kilt

 - Sgian dubh (pronounced skee-an doo) - a small dagger which sits in the sock